learn-academy-2021-bravo/week-1-assessment-erik-engstrom/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions:
+1. Higher Order Functions: Higher order functions are functions that take another function as the argument and is then evaluated

-2. Jest:
+2. Jest: Jest is a testing framework designed to be used as a way to ensure correctness of any javascript codebase.

-3. Classes:
+3. Classes: Classes are templates for creating objects by encapsulating data with code to work on that data.

-4. Constructor:
+4. Constructor: The constructor is a special method of a class for creating and initializing an object of that class.
+It enables you to provide a custom initialization that must be done before any other methods can be called on an object.

-5. React:
+5. React: Is an open sourced javascript library for building UI components.
+React was developed by Facebook and provides a way to dynamically update a website or application without refreshing the browser or application.